cmu-21393-f25-group-D/options-hedge/README.md

 ## Academic Integrity Notice

 This project was developed as coursework for CMU 21-393 (Operations Research).
 While the code is open source under the MIT License, we strongly encourage students in similar courses to develop their own solutions.

-This repository is intended as a reference and learning resource, not a template for submission.
+**This repository demonstrates:**

+- How to apply linear programming to real-world portfolio problems
+- Software engineering practices for OR projects (testing, type hints, documentation)
+- Integration of optimization with financial simulations

+**Use this as inspiration, not a template.** The learning comes from wrestling with the problem yourself.